 Desirables, or wants, are things we can live without but would prefer not to.
-Yes, this list might seem harsh, but it includes extravagant Christmas and birthday presents, cigarettes, alcohol, holidays, sports, entertainment (including things like a wii, tablets, and subscription TV), hobbies, pets and my personal vice in its own category – chocolate.
+Yes, this list might seem harsh, but it includes extravagant Christmas and birthday presents, cigarettes, alcohol, holidays, sports, entertainment (including things like gaming consoles, tablets, and subscription TV), hobbies, pets and my personal vice in its own category – chocolate.
 Having a budget work better for you means finding a balance between your needs and your wants and spending less on these non-essentials.

 Budget Template – Desirables

 It is very important when saving money to be able to distinguish between the things we need and the things we want.
 Technically there are only five things we need to live: oxygen, food, water, shelter and access to medicine.
 But there is so much affluence in Australian society that we are led to believe we need much more.
 Thank you Mr advertising industry.